-Joe The Salamander follows a man Joe, from birth through age thirty-five, who is on the Asperger spectrum (I never use the word aspergers, or autistic, even Joe is diagnosed once by a Dr. Ogden.
-His mother trashes the letter received from him).
-Raised by a logical, inflexible father, and an open, strong, and liberal mother, Millie, Joe, a people-pleaser, only wants to say the word, "Yes," the perfect word, to everyone, except Mille, who he has unconditional trust with.
-The other women in his life, Laura, the nurse on-duty at the time of his birth, becomes a life-long friend of his, and his family, is fascinated by Joe.
+Joe The Salamander (69000 words) follows Joe, a quirky man, mostly, from birth through age eighteen.
+Joe, a born people-pleaser, only chooses to say the word, "Yes," to everyone, except his mother, Mille, who he has unconditional trust with.
+The other woman in his life, Laura, his nurse on-duty at the time of his birth, becomes a life-long friend of his and his family.

-Joe, overwhelmed by loud or extreme stimuli gets through life by wearing various costumes and worships Superman in his various television/movie forms .
-As it gets older, he finds comfort by wearing a Superman costume under his regular clothing.
-With the help of his parents, Laura, along with his own strategies and adaptations, survives his teenage years.
-It is only after his parents die tragically on 9/11 that Joe stops using the Superman strategy, as even Superman couldn't prevent that.
+Joe, overwhelmed by loud or extreme stimuli gets through life by wearing various costumes but loves Superman in his various television/movie forms.
+As he gets older, he finds comfort by wearing a Superman costume under his regular clothing.
+It is only after his parents die tragically on 9/11 that Joe stops feeling safe through the Superman strategy, because even Superman couldn't prevent such a catastrophe.

 Here's the article, and check the Dire Literary Series website for any updates.:

 Timothy Gager talks about writing and the swan song of the famed Dire Literary Series.